 Under 18

 They must be under 18.
-Or, if they’re 18, they still need to be at secondary school.
+Or, if they’re 18, they still need to be enrolled at and attending a registered school in New Zealand or an overseas school.
 In this case, child support ends on 31 December of the year they turn 18.

 Unmarried

-They must not be married, in a de facto relationship or civil union.
+They must not be married, living with their partner in a marriage-like relationship or civil union.

 Depend on you financially

-This means they are either under 16, or if they’re 16 or older, they work no more than 30 hours a week on average.
-They also must not be receiving a student allowance or income-tested benefit (like the Jobseeker benefit).
+This means they are either under 16, or if they’re 16 or older, they work less than 30 hours a week on average.
+They also must not be receiving a student allowance or main benefit (like the Jobseeker benefit).

 New Zealanders